woodser/monero-ts/README.md

 ## Building a Dynamic / Shared Library

-The source code in this project may be built as a dynamic or "shared" library for use on a target platform (e.g. Linux, Mac, Windows, etc).
-For example, the associated [Java library](https://github.com/monero-ecosystem/monero-java-rpc) depends on a dynamic library built from this project to support a wallet using JNI.
+The source code in this project may be built as a dynamic or shared library for use on a target platform (e.g. Linux, Mac, Windows, etc).
+For example, the associated [Java library](https://github.com/monero-ecosystem/monero-java-rpc) depends on a dynamic library built from this project to support a wallet using Java JNI.

 ### Build Steps